aaronaheath/checkout-clerk/README.md

 To help keep the data & state sharing to a minimum I changed the scan mentod from a void to retuning a Product object.
 Print Receipt was changed from a char to a String - this was done to simplify the testing of the method.

 __Setup__ A default method getPriceData was added to the CheckoutService Interface - this method will load priceData in from a CSV file (checkout-clerk/data/price_file.csv).
 This metod could use some better error handling / data validation.

+__Testing__ There is one Until test that is run during compile time: The testCalculate method in RegisterTest.java.
+This test is actually not very adequate, but it's a start.
+I would like to go back and write a test for each method, and not only test the String value that is returned by printReceipt.